purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 With video playback out of the way, it was time to turn to other matters.
 One feature addition I thought would be nice was music.

 Resource packs can change the music played by discs.
-The duration of the music disc stays fixed even if the audio is replaced, so I used *Relic* as the music disc, as it has the closest duration to "Bad Apple!!".
+The duration of the music disc stays fixed even if the audio is replaced, so I used *Relic* as the music disc since it has the closest duration to "Bad Apple!!".
 Just for fun, I replaced the name of the disc with a language file (`assets/minecraft/lang/en_us.json`), so that the in-game subtitles say "Now Playing: Bad Apple!!" when the disc is played:

 ```json
 {